-This year, City Symphonies will be returning home to "the Hub" -- Greater Boston!
+After years of traveling about the world, we are planning to bring City Symphonies home to Greater Boston.
 Machover says: "Building on our past successes, we will make the best City Symphony ever, uniting institutions and individuals, long-time residents and recent arrivals, well-traveled neighborhoods and secret spots, songs and sounds and wails and whispers, all to make the Hub sync-and-spin with ecstatic energy and profound connection.
-So join us now to help create HUBsymphony, which will premiere at HUBweek 2019.
+So join us now to help create HUBsymphony, which will premiere at HUBweek 2020.
 Let's show the world what our HUB really sounds like!"

 About Tod Machover